 What requirements does Verifactu introduce?

-- Authentication by means of electronic certificate.
+- Authentication through an electronic certificate.

 For this reason, at LEIALTA we have a specialized and multidisciplinary team, fully prepared to help you interpret and correctly apply all the changes that will affect your business in 2025.
 From the adaptation to the new contribution system to tax planning or the implementation of electronic invoicing.
 We accompany you with a practical, rigorous and personalized approach.